About the Campus

 A Sacramento College with Programs in Psychology

-Alliant International University in Sacramento is nestled between the Sacramento and American rivers.
-As California’s state capital and fastest-growing major city, Sacramento, is notable for being a major political, financial, and medical hub in Northern California.
-This ensures that Alliant International University college students have a wide range of career, internship, networking, and volunteer opportunities available to them while attending our Sacramento university to help set them up for a successful career.
+Alliant International University in Sacramento is nestled between the beautiful Sacramento and American rivers.
+As California’s state capital and the fastest-growing major city, Sacramento is notable for being a major political, financial, and medical hub in northern California.
+This ensures that as an Alliant student, you have a wide range of career, internship, networking, and volunteer opportunities while attending our Sacramento university to help set you up for a successful career.

-Sacramento has entered a 21st century renaissance—the metropolitan area itself has become a cultural hot spot with a vibrant art scene.
-It’s filled with incredible farm-to-fork restaurants, gastropubs, microbreweries, performance arts centers, music halls, museums, historic sites, and idyllic parks.
-Whether you want to explore the Sacramento city or go camping for the weekend, Alliant is a two-hour drive from San Francisco, Tahoe, and Yosemite.
+Sacramento has entered a renaissance, with the metropolitan area becoming a cultural hotspot with a vibrant arts scene.
+It’s filled with enticing farm-to-fork restaurants, gastropubs, microbreweries, performance arts centers, music halls, museums, historic sites, and idyllic parks.
+Whether you want to explore the city or go camping for the weekend, the Sacramento campus is just a two-hour drive from San Francisco, Tahoe, or Yosemite.

-The Alliant International University campus’ California School of Professional Psychology hosts approximately 200 enrolled post-graduate psychology students per year.
+The Alliant campus in Sacramento hosts approximately 200 enrolled, post-graduate, psychology students per year.
 It’s home to multiple classrooms, a beautiful and extensive library, and a state-of-the-art research facility.
-Ideally situated, the campus itself is just off the I-5 and is accessible from all major thoroughfares in the city proper.
-If you are looking to live in a beautiful city while achieving your higher education, choose a psychology degree in Sacramento with Alliant International University.
+Ideally situated, the campus itself is just off Interstate 5 and is accessible from all major thoroughfares in the city proper.
+If you are looking to live in a beautiful city while achieving your higher education, choose a psychology degree in Sacramento with Alliant.

 Sacramento Campus Graduate Programs

-- MA in Marital and Family Therapy – This degree program trains and instructs students on the psychology underlying the ever-evolving complexities of the modern-day family.
-Once finished, graduates of the master’s degree will be prepared to go out into the world and impact individuals and families alike, no matter their circumstances.
+This degree program trains and instructs students on the psychology underlying the ever-evolving complexities of the modern-day family.
+Once finished, graduates of the master’s degree will be prepared to go out into the world and make a difference in the lives of individuals and families, no matter their circumstances.

 We have an illustrious staff of professors who’ve made impacts within their individual fields.
 Notable members of the Sacramento Campus include: